tshepang/blog/content/computing/mentioning alternatives on a prominent place.rst

 :public: false

-projects mentioning alternatives on a prominent place:

 It's an honorable thing to mention alternative and/or competing technologies on a project website.
-It's even more interesting when this is done on the landing page, and here's a few of those who do it:
+It's even more interesting when this is done on a promiment page.
+Here's a few of those who do it:

 * `Linux Target Image Builder (LTIB)`__